Updated: Jun 7

 Primetime reported I stayed with the couple for four minutes.
 It felt like forty.
 I will say that each moment I grew more confident I was safe.
 I guess at some level, we instinctively know that we are in the greatest potential danger the moment you step through your fear, but I got a feeling after standing there a bit that he wasn’t going to harm me.

 When the crew jumped out of the vans my heart began racing with fear in a new way… I was going to be interviewed for a national television show.
 It was obvious the show was going to highlight racism based on the line of questioning to myself and the couple I had recruited to call 911, who were being interviewed simultaneously.
-I was surprised, then upset about the line of questioning as it had never occurred to me to not stop and help the woman based on her appearance.
-I worried about how ABC would twist things so it would be ‘newsworthy’.
-My personal world is not full of racism, though certainly I realize it is unfortunately prevalent in our world.
+The first question by the producer was "Did it matter that they were black?"
+My response was a cold stare in his eyes as I simply answered "No." I was taken aback by the line of questioning as it had never occurred to me to not stop and help the woman based on her appearance.
+I worried about how ABC would twist things so it would be newsworthy.

 What I didn’t realize that day was that this experience would change me and broaden my viewpoints on many levels.
 Even before the show aired on 3/23/06, my “list” had already begun taking shape as I was consistently surprised by the reactions of my friends, relatives, and colleagues/clients after I shared the incident with them.
 I didn’t expect to learn so much through my conversations with how others reacted to hearing about my experience….let alone what they thought they might or might not have done in the same situation.
 After the show aired, I received dozens of emails and phone calls… some from grade school friends, classmates, clients and strangers expressing how just seeing an experience like that on TV had a positive effect on their lives… or some of them telling me I was nuts to have intervened.